zaidysf/yo-print/README.md

 - You have to self register to the application by clicking "**Register**" button on the right top corner page
 - or by visiting the following URL : http://localhost/register
 - You may use any dummy emails to register/login since the email verification feature is inactive

+- For Yo-Print Management, Please kindly contact me by email if you want to use my Ably API Key